jamesdemon923/jamesdemon923.github.io/_posts/2023-06-12-Fluid simulation.md

 ### Particle

+Base on the **Lagrangian view**.
+Use the particle to represent the sensor moving with the materials.

 Use [Smoothed Particle Hydrodynamic (SPH)](https://en.wikipedia.org/wiki/Smoothed-particle_hydrodynamics)

 For example, a glass of water, [using SPH directly with particles to simulate](http://mmacklin.com/pbf_sig_preprint.pdf), no grid required.